cloudfright/blog/cloudfright-blog/content/posts/getting-started-with-ml.md

 - [Open AI](https://openai.org) is a non-profit AI R&D company whose mission is to ensure that artificial general intelligence benefits all of humanity.
 They have a guiding charter and they are using their expertise and influence to guide AI in the right direction.
 You'll find many ground-breaking projects and advances here, many of which you can experiment with.
 Interestingly, they've formed an alliance with Microsoft and as such, we'll start to see many of the open source projects appearing as hosted services in the Azure cloud.

 - [Life 3.0]() is fascinating book by physicist, Max Tegmark, in which he explores the future of humanity and intelligent machines.
 A number of different scenarios are considered, both good and bad, but he's ultimately optimistic that AI can be beneficial for humanity.
-That is as long as we start tackling the hard problem of keeping our AI overlords aligned with our values.
+That is, as long as we start tackling the hard problem of keeping our AI overlords aligned with our values.
 It's a great read, or listen if you're into audiobooks.

 I hope this post has given you a few paths to explore machine learning and expand your knowledge.
-It's a fast-changing area, but it's still possible to keep an eye on developments without becoming an expert.
+It's a deep and complex discipline, but it's still possible to keep an eye on developments without becoming an expert.
 In following posts, I'll walk through some interactive machine learning examples and we'll understand how to build simple examples with the [ml5.js](https://learn.ml5js.org/) JavaScript library.